 Here’s where our friends Linda Svilāne and Jānis Melderis come into the picture.

 Linda and Jānis started Moving to Valencia (now named YesValencia) in 2016 to help you negotiate the maze that settling in Valencia can sometimes be.
 While they won’t be around when you can’t figure out where to buy organic peanut butter, they will be there for you when it comes to house hunting or negotiating the Spanish bureaucracy.

 NOTICE: Moving to Valencia is now named YesValencia

 From our own first-hand experience, we can comfortably say that their business is all about friendly relocation services and never, never, ever disappointing a client.

-How Moving to Valencia Worked for Us and Can Work for You
+How Moving to Valencia (now YesValencia) Worked for Us and Can Work for You

 We spoke very little Spanish before our move.
 And we didn’t know anything about the step-by-step process of registering at the various government offices.
 But our biggest challenge was housing.